Student Welfare and Counselling Services

 There are a number of First Aid trained staff who provide cover for lunch breaks and at times when the Nurse is called to an emergency on site.
 For further details please see the ‘Supporting Students at School with Medical Conditions Policy’ also on the school website.

 Kathy Bradford DIP Couns MBACP work with individual students on an appointment basis to provide counselling support.
 She also arranges for volunteer counsellors to work in school at various times throughout the week and they also see students on an appointment basis.
 The counselling service is confidential and works within the school's Child Protection Policy to ensure the safety of the young person.

 The safeguarding team attend external and internal meetings with outside agencies such as social care, police, mental health services and housing to discuss support plans for students and their families.
 As a school we can also initiate the writing of Common Assessment Frameworks (CAFs) when support from the Locality Team is required e.g. family workers, Young Peoples Workers (YPWs).
 CAFs can also be used to engage support from outside the Locality Team such as health services e.g. Child and Adolescent Mental Health Services (CAMHS).

-Students in care (LAC) are also supported by a range of services both in and out of school.
-There are regular reviews and plans made for their education.
-Jenette Kingsbury provides a point of contact both for the carers and for the agencies supporting the students.
+Students in care (LAC/CLA) are also supported by a range of services both in and out of school.
+There are regular reviews and plans made for their education and wellbeing.
+Alison Setchfield provides a point of contact for students, carers and other professionals supporting the students.